 To find out more about NHS Sight Tests please click here

 Regular eye examinations ensure that you have the best level of vision possible.
-They also reassure you that your eyes are healthy.
+They also give reassurance regarding your ocular health.

 An OCT uses a scanning laser to examine the retina.
 It inputs the results of these scans into a piece of computer software and the scans are converted into a fully interactive 3D image.
 The scans can be compared to a cake.
 When we look into the eye, we normally see only the surface of the cake – the retinal surface.
 With OCT we can take a slice out of the cake to see all the different layers that make up the retina, focus on a certain sections and pinpoint any unhealthy changes or abnormalities.

 We recommend that every patient has an initial baseline OCT scan.
 This will be stored by our software and compared to any future OCT scans for minor, but significant changes to your retina.
 An OCT scan is particularly useful for any patients who have concerns of Glaucoma, Macular Degeneration and “Flashes and Floaters”.